mdlincoln/tidy_humanities_data_2021/schedule.md

 2. Please sign up for a free account on [Miro](https://miro.com), the virutal whiteboard system that we will be using extensively during the course.
 (Invite links to our Miro space are in your email.)
 3. Please [follow the instructions to install OpenRefine](https://docs.openrefine.org/manual/installing) on your own computer.
 4. We have a relatively short reading for each day of the course - as with all classes, it'll be most helpful for you to do the reading prior to our discussion!
-5. If you are interested, sign up for a [1-on-1 data consultation slot][consults].
+5. If you are interested, sign up for one of our limited [1-on-1 data consultation slot][consults].

 [consults]: {{ site.baseurl }}{% link office_hours.md %}